-Canon 1D X Mark II versus Nikon D5
+Canon 1D X Mark II vs Nikon D5

-The Canon EOS-1D X Mark II and the Nikon D5 are two professional cameras that were revealed to the public, respectively, in February 2016 and January 2016.
+The Canon EOS-1D X Mark II and the Nikon D5 are two professional cameras that were announced, respectively, in February 2016 and January 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 20 megapixel, whereas the Nikon provides 20.7 MP.
+The Canon has a resolution of 20 megapixels, whereas the Nikon provides 20.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5 is somewhat smaller (4 percent) than the Canon 1D X Mark II.
 Moreover, the D5 is markedly lighter (8 percent) than the 1DX Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.